timlrx/rehype-prism-plus/README.md

 Type: `boolean`.
 Default: `false`.

 By default, line numbers will only be displayed for code block cells with a meta property that includes 'showLineNumbers'.
+To control the starting line number use `showLineNumbers=X`, where `X` is the starting line number as a meta property for the code block.

 If you would like to show line numbers for all code blocks, without specifying the meta property, set this to `true`.